 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be more aggressive than HER2-negative cancers.
 Herceptin and Tykerb are targeted therapies that fight against HER2-positive breast cancers by blocking the cancer cells' ability to receive growth signals.

 Herceptin is given intravenously.
 Tykerb is a pill taken by mouth.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.

 In the ALTTO trial, 8,381 women from 44 countries diagnosed with early-stage, HER2-positive breast cancer that had been surgically removed were randomly assigned to get one of four anti-HER2 targeted therapy treatments for a year after surgery: